 TIP – Try transferring the cooked onions to a large, cold plate and spread them out as much as possible.
 This will help the onions to cool down more quickly.

-3. Add the milk to a flat bowl and then add the breadcrumbs.
+- Pour the milk into a flat bowl and then add the breadcrumbs.
 Allow these to soak and absorb the milk for 2-3 minutes.

 TIP – At this point, you should heat a small pan and fry off a little of the mixture and then taste for seasoning and adjust as necessary.